renatosoriano/Hands-On-RTOS-with-Microcontrollers-Book-Projects/README.md

   * Don't run an Ozone debug-session when SystemView is recording.
 If it is running, it can be stopped by clicking on: `Debug: Stop Debug Session`.
 Ozone itself can then be closed or left open.
   * In each .jdebug file for Ozone, disable RTT in code settings by adding this line to the *.jdebug file: `Project.SetRTT(0);`.

-## Results
+## Exercises Outputs

-## Chapter 5 'Selecting an IDE' & Chapter 6 'Debbuging Tools for Real-Time Systems':
+### Chapter 5 'Selecting an IDE' & Chapter 6 'Debbuging Tools for Real-Time Systems':

 ![Chapter5_6.png](https://github.com/renatosoriano/Hands-On-RTOS-with-Microcontrollers-Book-Projects/blob/main/Target_Workspace/Results/Chapter5_6/Outputs/Chapter5_6.png)

-## Chapter 7 'The FreeRTOS Scheduler':
+### Chapter 7 'The FreeRTOS Scheduler':

 `Chapter7_main_taskCreation`:

 ![Chapter7_main_taskCreation.png](https://github.com/renatosoriano/Hands-On-RTOS-with-Microcontrollers-Book-Projects/blob/main/Target_Workspace/Results/Chapter7/Outputs/Chapter7_main_taskCreation.png)

-## Chapter 8 'Protecting Data and Synchronizing Tasks':
+### Chapter 8 'Protecting Data and Synchronizing Tasks':

 `Chapter8_mainSemExample_1`: